-One of the most common reasons for people to visit the dentist is that they are experiencing tooth pain.
+One of the most common reasons for people to visit the dentist in Naperville is that they are experiencing tooth pain.
 A toothache may seem like a small thing to someone who has never had one, but people who have experienced it know how painful they can be!
 There are many factors and causes of tooth pain that you have to be on the lookout for.
 Local dental care and assistance, like what you will find here at Comfort Care Family Dental, can help!
 To get you started, we wanted to highlight some of the most common types of tooth pain we see in our offices:

 While this tooth pain usually is short-lived, lasting only seconds to a few minutes in most cases, it can be very painful.
 Dealing with pain associated with hot and cold temperatures can make eating next to impossible.
 It can make mealtime something that is dreaded rather than looked forward to.
 This intense sensitivity and pain can be caused by developing cavities, tooth decay, wearing enamel, root nerve damage, and infections.
 Your dental team can check for cavities and any other issues that might be causing your sensitivity.
 Otherwise, the best thing you can do is use mouthwash and toothpaste designed for sensitive teeth and to be sure to keep up with good brushing and flossing habits.
 This is one of the causes of tooth pain that our team of local dental care and assistance experts can help with!